The quality of service your customers receive should come first.

 According to research by Microsoft, 96% of respondents said that customer service is important in determining if they stay loyal to a brand.
 Without it, your business is surely losing out on revenue, conversions and a happy, returning customer base.

-Here are four tips for outsourcing your customer service department so your business reaches its goals and stays on the path to success.
+Here are seven tips for outsourcing your customer service department so your business reaches its goals and stays on the path to success.

 1. Evaluate your business needs.